Legislation Details

 3. Home care shifts totaling more than 12 hours in any 24-hour period.

-c.
-1. Except when subdivision b of this section applies, no home care employer shall assign any home care employee to work home care shifts totaling more than 56 hours in a week unless the employer:
+b.
+Except as provided in subdivisions c or d of this section, no home care employer shall assign a home care employee to work home care shifts totaling more than 56 hours per week.

-2. A home care employee shall have the right to revoke such consent to work hours in excess of the limitations set forth in this subdivision, provided that a home care employer may require a home care employee to provide notice of the revocation 5 calendar days in advance of the effective date of such revocation.
+4. A home care employee shall have the right to revoke such agreement to work hours in excess of the limitations set forth in subdivision a or b of this section, provided however a home care employer may require a home care employee to provide written notice of the revocation 5 calendar days in advance of the effective date of such revocation.

-d.
-1. A home care employer shall maintain all consent records required pursuant to subdivisions c and any other records or information necessary to the implementation and enforcement of this subchapter.
+f.
+1. A home care employer shall maintain all records required pursuant to subdivision c of this section and any other records or information necessary to the implementation and enforcement of this subchapter.

-2. Upon receiving a complaint, the department shall investigate it.
-Any such investigation shall include interviews with affected home care employees.
+g.
+Any investigation shall include interviews with affected home care employees.
 The department may open an investigation on its own initiative.

 c.
 A home care employer that willfully violates the notice requirements of this section shall be subject to a civil penalty in an amount not to exceed $50 for each home care employee who was not given appropriate notice pursuant to this section.